EuroSkills 2018 wraps up in Budapest

 The WorldSkills Kazan 2019 exhibition stand was presented at the EuroSkills venue.
 Attendees had a chance to take a virtual tour of Kazan, see the presentation of the WorldSkills Kazan 2019 project.

 “During 3 days, about 100,000 people attended the EuroSkills venue.
 Organization of venue attendance is an important experience, which will be useful in the course of preparation for the WorldSkills Kazan 2019.
-We intend to organize the best championship ever”, said Emil Gubaydullin, WorldSkills Kazan 2019 Project Manager.
+We intend to organize the best competition ever,” said Emil Gubaydullin, WorldSkills Kazan 2019 project leader.

 At the end of the closing ceremony, the EuroSkills flag was handed over to the next host country of the Competition – Austria.
 EuroSkills 2020 will be held in Graz, and EuroSkills 2022 will take place in St. Petersburg.
 Russian northern capital was unanimously approved by the representatives of 28 WorldSkills Europe member countries at the General Assembly of the European Organization in March 2018.